“Whip ’er good, Billy.”

-GM: “Drink up,” McGinn drawls, snubbing out the cigar on the diamond ashtray.
+GM: “Drink up,” McGinn drawls, snubbing out the cigar on the crystal ashtray.
 His words are heavy to Caroline’s ears, like sinking weights.

 Caroline: She can’t fight the Beast and the other Kindred at the same time.
 A house divided against itself cannot stand, and nor can her will.
-She snatches up the goblet mechanically, before she’s even realized what has happened.
+She snatches up the goblet mechanically, before she’s even realized what happened.
 Vitae flows down her throat, soothing the Beast and suffocating her mind beneath an insidious will.
 Hatred melts beneath thoughts not her own.
-The tiny voice inside that cries out is drowned in blood.
-Its cries are reduced from screams of fury and resistance to a pitiful moan.
+The tiny voice inside that cries out drowns in blood.
+Its screams of fury fall to a pitiful moan.

-And just like that she can feel her affinity for this petty tyrant grow, a dull lump in the back of her mind she cannot get rid of.
-Like a burn on the roof of her mouth, her thoughts cannot help but rub against it involuntarily.
+Just like that, she can feel her affinity for this petty tyrant grow.
+It’s a dull lump in the back of her mind she cannot get rid of.
+Like a burn on the roof of her mouth, her thoughts cannot help but rub against it.

 GM: McGinn gives a pleased smile.

 “Good girl.
 That makes up fer yer second offense.”

 He turns to his paramour.